Collect the Data

 Today, most advanced messengers, personal assistants, and voice apps use some level of natural language processing (NLP) to power their linguistic interfaces.
 For NLP to be successful, computers must learn and understand human language the same way we do.
-Advancements in NLP for linguistics applications are driven by machine learning (ML) algorithms that are based on ground truth data – data that is collected from real-world scenarios capturing accents, international dialects, speech patterns, cadence, and other speech distinctions and behaviors.
+Advancements in NLP for linguistics applications are driven by machine learning (ML) algorithms that are based on ground truth data – speech data that is collected from real-world scenarios capturing accents, international dialects, speech patterns, cadence, and other speech distinctions and behaviors.

 The practice of collecting speech data is the foundation on which (ML) algorithms are designed and refined.
 This linguistics data is key to speech-driven machine learning programs that utilize NLP.
 Lacking sensitivity or failure to understand the surrounding nuances of language can lead to misinterpretation of the core data and compromise the program.